Top question so far? Do dolphins sleep? Answer. Yes, they’re mammals ergo they sleep.

 How do I get there?

 If heading north on SH1 towards Paraparaumu.
-Turn left at Raumati Road (by the Chocolate Factory and Prenzel shop; signposted Raumati Beach).
-Stay on this road for about 1.7km.
+At the Poplar Avenue interchange turn off the Expressway to old SH1, continue north, turn left onto Raumati Road, continue past Raumati Beach Primary School.
 As you enter the Raumati shopping village turn left onto Margaret Road.
-Travel through the shops, past a few houses and “bingo” you’ll find the entrance to Kapiti College on your left.
+Travel through the shops, past a few houses and you’ll find the entrance to Kapiti College on your left.

-If travelling south on SH1 we suggest rather than going through the traffic lights at Paraparaumu and turning right at Raumati Road (by the Chocolate Factory and Prenzel shop, signposted Raumati Beach) the safer option is to turn right at the Kapiti Road traffic lights then at the next set of traffic lights turn left onto Rimu Road.
-Follow this to the Raumati Road T intersection roundabout and turn right.
-Stay on this road for 1.3km.
+If travelling south on SH1 exit the Expressway at the Paraparaumu exit onto Kapiti Road.
+Follow Kapiti Road east 1.5km and turn right onto Rimu Road.
+Follow Rimu Road to the end and at the roundabout take the second exit onto Raumati Road.
 As you enter the Raumati shopping village turn left onto Margaret Road.
 Travel through the shops, past a few houses and you’ll find the entrance to Kapiti College on your left.

 Catch the commuter train on the Kapiti Line to Paraparaumu.
 Buses from the station to Raumati Beach (route 250 or 260) depart regularly.
 Plan your trip and get an indication of the cost with MetLink’s Journey Planner.